 Charging and Remissions

-Charging and Remissions Policy
+Charging and Remittance Policy

-At Lambton Primary School, we believe that activities organized by the school, as part of the children’s education should be available to all children regardless of parents’ financial circumstances.
+At Lambton Primary School we believe that activities organised by the school, as part of the children’s education should be available to all children regardless of parents financial circumstances.
 No child will ever be excluded from an activity for non-payment of a contribution, though there could be occasion when an activity may need to be cancelled if there is a significant shortfall overall.

-In order to enrich and enhance the curriculum, activities may be organized for which the school will request contributions from parents or carers.
-All such requests will be made in writing, setting out the reason for the request.
-All such charges will not exceed the cost of the activity apportioned equally among those participating.
-In respect of voluntary contributions, the school will take account of the following factors:
+In order to enrich and enhance the curriculum, activities may be organised for which the school will request contributions from parents or carers.
+All such requests will be made in writing setting out the reason for the request.
+All such charges will not exceed the cost of the activity apportioned equally amongst those participating.

-- The need for long-term planning so that parents receive adequate notice for a request for a voluntary contribution before the booking has been made
+- The need for long term planning so that parents receive adequate notice for a request for a voluntary contribution before the booking has been made

 - The availability of other sources of funding to subsidise the activity

-- Any parent who is unable to meet the cost of the voluntary contribution is asked to approach the head teacher in confidence, either in writing or in person so that special arrangements can be made
+- Any parent who is unable to meet the cost of the voluntary contribution is asked to approach the Headteacher in confidence, either in writing or in person so that special arrangements can be made.

-- Parents have a right to know how each trip or event is funded, and the school will provide this information on request.
-Voluntary contribution may be requested for the following activities:
+- Parents have a right to know how each trip or event is funded and the school will provide this information on request.

-1) Visiting groups and Special Curriculum Events: in relation to planned activities during the school day and as part of the curriculum, e.g. artist in residence, musicians, authors etc. no payment will be requested.
+In relation to planned activities during the school day and as part of the curriculum, e.g. artist in residence, musicians, authors, etc. no payment will be requested.

-3) Fixed Cost Activities: payment is required for the following activities:
+Payment is required for the following activities:

-- Music Tuition: music taught as part of the national curriculum and for this there is no charge.
+Music taught as part of the national curriculum and for this there is no charge.
 However, pupils may receive additional instrumental tuition arranged by the school with the Schools Music Service.
 The cost of this tuition is paid for by parents.
 Parents will be informed of the costs before they agree to their child beginning the lessons.
 The hire or purchase of musical instruments must also be fully funded by parents.

-- Breakages: the school may ask parents to pay for deliberate damage to school property or equipment.
+The school may ask parents to pay for deliberate damage to school property or equipment.